edulify/play-currency-converter-module.edulify.com/README.md

 This module saves a cache of the request made for the service.
 The default cache time to live is 60 seconds, but this time can be changed using the method `setCacheTime(long seconds)`.

-Also, you can set cache off, by calling the method `useCache(false)`. **Wraning**: by setting off the cache, you can overload your system (and the service) due to multiple requests.
+Also, you can set cache off, by calling the method `useCache(false)`. **Warning**: by setting off the cache, you can overload your system (and the service) due to multiple requests.
 Without cache activated, every call to Converter.convert will make a request to the choosen web service.

 #### Caching auto-update job (optional)